 U.S. bankruptcy law has traditionally had two separate personal bankruptcy procedures named, after parts of the bankruptcy law, Chapter 7 and Chapter 13.
-Under both procedures, creditors must immediately terminate all efforts to collect from the debtor-including letters, telephone calls, garnishment of wages, and lawsuits.
-Most consumer debt is discharged in bankruptcy, but tax obligations, student loans, alimony and child support obligations, debts incurred by fraud, and some credit card debt incurred for luxury purchases or cash advances shortly before filing are not discharged.

-Mortgages, car loans, and other secured debts are not discharged in bankruptcy, but filing for bankruptcy generally allows debtors to delay creditors from foreclosing or repossessing assets.
-The main difference is that Chapter 7 only requires bankrupts to repay from their assets and Chapter 13 only requires them to repay from future income.
+Under both procedures, creditors must immediately terminate all efforts to collect once debtors file for bankruptcy.
+Most consumer debt is discharged in bankruptcy, but tax obligations, student loans, alimony, child support obligations, debts incurred by fraud, and some credit card debt incurred shortly before filing are not discharged.
+Mortgages, car loans, and other secured debts are also not discharged in bankruptcy, but filing for bankruptcy generally allows debtors to delay creditors from foreclosing or repossessing assets.
+The main difference between the two Chapters is that Chapter 7 only requires bankrupts to repay from their assets and Chapter 13 only requires them to repay from future income.
 Prior to the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, debtors were allowed to choose between the two procedures.